• Skip to primary navigation

 Roast in your hot oven until golden brown - approximately 10-15 minutes.
 Leave to one side to cool.

-In a glass jar add all the dressing ingredients, season with sea salt and cracked black pepper then shake until emulsified.
+In a glass jar add all the dressing ingredients, add the pan juices from the peppers and season with sea salt and cracked black pepper then shake until emulsified.

 ADD DRESSING INGREDIENTS TO JAR